-About the Author Hugh Howey spent eight years living on boats and working as a yacht captain for the rich and famous.
+About the Author

+Hugh Howey spent eight years living on boats and working as a yacht captain for the rich and famous.
 It wasn't until the love of his life carried him away from these vagabond ways that he began to pursue literary adventures, rather than literal ones.

-Hugh wrote and self-published his first young adult novel, Molly Fyde and the Parsona Rescue.
-The Molly Fyde series won rave reviews and praise from readers but it was the release of Wool that made his career take off.
+Hugh wrote and self-published his first adult novel, Wool, which won rave reviews and praise from readers.